We know, we know, we have some strange slang. Here is our ultimate cheat sheet with all of Ireland’s best slang words you need to know.

 6. Gaff – “house”

-Next time you’re invited to a ‘gaff’ party, you can relax, it just means someone is having a party at their home, and you’re welcome.
+Next time you’re invited to a ‘gaff’ party, you can relax, it just means in Irish slang that someone is having a party at their home, and you’re welcome.
 Gaff parties can be the best Irish parties you’ll ever find!

 5. Plastered – “drunk”